-For the 2019-20 academic year, we expect to have a vacancy for a junior scholar only.
+For the 2020-2021 academic year, we expect to have a vacancy for one scholar only.

 For more details, please download the information pack below, or email us.

-The Choir sings two services each Sunday (Choral/Sung Eucharist and Choral Evensong), as well as regular cathedral visits (most recently Westminster Abbey and Southwark Cathedral), concerts and civic services.
+The Choir sings two services each Sunday (Choral/Sung Eucharist and Choral Evensong), as well as regular cathedral visits (most recently Westminster Abbey, and Southwark & Bristol Cathedrals), concerts and civic services.
 As well as a thriving regular congregation, concerts and special services are well attended.

-The music department is made up of Helen Smee (Director of Music), Ian Tindale (Visiting Organist), Tristan McElderry (Gap-year Assistant Organist), Harriet Burns (vocal coach) and Bethan Thomas (theory coach).
+The music department is made up of Helen Smee (Director of Music), Ian Tindale (Visiting Organist), Harriet Burns (Vocal Coach) and Jonathan Jarvis (Chorister Tutor).